Медичні аспекти тривалої замісної ниркової терапії

 Дефіцит вітамінів

-Vitamin deficiencies result from dialysis-related loss of water-soluble vitamins (eg, B, C, folate) and can be replenished with daily renal multivitamin supplements (eg, containing thiamine, riboflavin, niacin/niacinamide, vitamin B6, vitamin B12, folic acid, and pantothenic acid).
+Vitamin deficiencies result from dialysis-related loss of water-soluble vitamins (eg, B, C, folate) and can be replenished with daily renal multivitamin supplements (eg, containing thiamin, riboflavin, niacin/niacinamide, vitamin B6, vitamin B12, folic acid, and pantothenic acid).

 Кальцифілаксія